Symbolic powers via extension: Symbolic Powers and Resurgence via flat extension

-In this section we prove that with specific conditions, the symbolic powers of an extension is the extension of the symbolic powers.
-Before proceeding to the main theorem we need to prove the following lemma regarding flat morphisms. \begin{lemma} Let $M$ be a $R$-module where $R$ is a commutative ring, and $I$ be an ideal of $R$, then $(R/I) \otimes_R M \cong M/IM$.
+In this section we will show our main theorem (Theorem \ref{theorem: symbolic powers under flat extension}).
+Before proceeding to the main theorem we provide some useful lemmas.
+The first lemma is very well-known and we state it without proof. \begin{lemma} Let $M$ be a $R$-module where $R$ is a commutative ring, and $I$ be an ideal of $R$, then $(R/I) \otimes_R M \cong M/IM$.
 Furthermore, if $M$ is flat over $A$, we also have $I \otimes_R M \cong IM$. \end{lemma}